nickthecoder1/cgt-calc/README.md

 Additional features added by this fork:

+* Norton Multiplication
 * Automatic conversion from any diatic fraction into games and vice versa (1/2 <=> {0|1}, 2_1/2 <=> {1|2}, 3_1/4 <=> {3|3_1/2})
-* Added the ability to cool games
+* Cool games
-* Added the ability to heat, overheat, and assymetrically heat games
+* Heat, overheat, and assymetrically heat games
-* Added the ability to analyze games' atomic weights
+* Analyze games' atomic weights

 ## Future goals

 * Sometime soon, I plan on implementing a thermograph to analyze hot games.
-* Norton multiplication.
-Not exactly sure how I'll add the multiplication symbol, seeing as * is used for star.
-I might add a dot button representing multiplication, similar to up and down.
 * I may add an checkbox that enables/disables the automatic addition of any diatic number.
 I'm not completely decided on whether I want to spend the effort.
 * Similarly to the original github owner, in the much farther future I may add games like domineering or hackenbush to be able to analyze.